love1024/ngx-oneforall/README.md

 Contributions are welcome!

-1. Fork the repository.
-2. Create a feature branch.
+1. Create a feature branch.
-3. Commit your changes.
+2. Commit your changes.
+3. Make sure tests are passing and coverage is 100%.
+4. Make sure build is successful and there are no linting errors.
-4. Submit a pull request.
+5. Submit a pull request.

 ## License